 The Community Safety Office addresses personal and community safety issues for students, staff, and faculty across all three campuses.
-The office provides assistance to students, staff, and faculty who have had their personal safety compromised, develops community.safety@utoronto.ca www.communitysafety.utoronto.ca
+The office provides assistance to students, staff, and faculty who have had their personal safety compromised, develops and delivers educational initiatives addressing personal safety, promotes and delivers self-defense courses on campus, and coordinates and responds to critical incidents on campus.